Social-Religious Reforms, Personalities, and Organizations:

 - The main objective of Dharma Sabha was that they believed in the preservation of the status quo and were basically opposed to the Brahmo Samaj.

 - The theme of Dharma Sabha was to counter Brahmo Samaj.
 It helped in spreading western education and condemned radical and liberal reforms.

 Tattvabodhini Sabha (1839)

 - The Tattvabodhini Sabha was founded in 1839 in Calcutta.

-- Tattvabodhini Patrika was published in Bengali, devoted to the systematic study of India’s past with a rational outlook.
+- Tattvabodhini Patrika was published in Bengali, and devoted to the systematic study of India’s past with a rational outlook.

 Paramhans Mandali: (1849)